 Vetkoek and curried mince.
 Curry-flavoured mince served inside a traditional vetkoek – a great alternative to the normal curry and rice.

 It is an Afrikaans word, and translates into English as Fat Cake, pronounced ‘Fet Cook’.
-It is a bit like sheep, in that it can be both singular and plural.
+It is a bit like sheep, in that the word can be used as both singular and plural.

 Nowadays vetkoek is a popular South African dish.
 No self-respecting school or church fete would be complete without a Vetkoek stall.